 Mission 27 Resale Store

-Your donation of time to the Mission 27 Resale Store allows us to sell good things for a good purpose.
+Your donation of time to the Mission 27 Resale Store at 1618 Shelby Street helps us to sell good things for a good purpose.
 Named in memory of St. Vincent de Paul’s feast day, proceeds from Mission 27 are earmarked for bettering the nutritional offerings of the food pantry, and helping underwrite the costs associated with our Changing Lives Forever program.
-Many volunteers are needed!
-Mission 27 is located at 132 Leota St., Indianapolis.
+We are looking for volunteers for 4 hour shifts throughout 2021.

 Wednesday Home Delivery to Shut-Ins